GuRE:Generative Query REwriter for Legal Passage Retrieval: Results

 Table \ref{tab:1} reveals that adapting GuRE for query rewriting significantly improves retrieval performance across different methods and passage sizes.
 Notably, applying GuRE to BM25 results in a performance gain of 32.96 (15.33 $\rightarrow$ 47.69) in nDCG@10 for the 10K dataset.
 This significant improvement is consistent across all data versions (10K, 20K, 50K) and retrieval methods, highlighting the retriever-agnostic effectiveness of GuRE.

 In contrast, other baseline methods yield suboptimal performance gains, falling short of the improvements by GuRE.
 Q2D achieves the lowest performance gain, suggesting that the \textbf{few-shot prompting strategy struggles to address the underlying challenges in tasks requiring domain-specific knowledge.} Furthermore, retriever fine-tuning does not provide retrievers with the same level of performance as GuRE.
-This indicates that \textbf{mitigating vocabulary mismatch through query rewriting with GuRE is significantly more effective than training the retrievers.}
+This indicates that \textbf{mitigating vocabulary mismatch is significantly more effective than training the retrievers.}